Branching — Testing queries

 4. Enter a name for the branch.
 This guide uses the name `my_test_branch`.

-7. Click **Create new branch** to create your branch.
+7. Click **Create** to create your branch.

 You can also create a test branch using the [Neon CLI](https://neon.com/docs/reference/cli-branches#create) or [Neon API](https://neon.com/docs/manage/branches#create-a-branch-with-the-api).